nxvembrx/pygolomb/README.md

 The project is licensed under the GNU Lesser General Public License.
 See [COPYING](/COPYING) for full terms.

+Original source code before reassigning the license, and the source code in the `gui` directory is licensed under the MIT license.

 ## Acknowledgements

 1. Menezes, A.J., Van Oorschot, P.C. and Vanstone, S.A.
 (2018) Handbook of Applied Cryptography.
 1st edn.
 CRC Press.
 Available at: https://doi.org/10.1201/9780429466335.